 This data set has been originally published in:

 Below we show a snapshot of the data set:

-Note that in the MonolixSuite the output categories must be coded as integers.
-This is why we have created the column statusInteger were the respiratory status is coded as 0 for “poor” and 1 for “good”.
+In MonolixSuite, the output categories must be coded as integers.
+Thus, we have created the column statusInteger where the respiratory status is coded as 0 for “poor” and 1 for “good”.
 For individual 1 on placebo, the respiratory status is poor at randomization and remains so during the 4 months.
 For individual 12 on treatment, the respiratory status is poor at randomization and improves to good during the first three months before deteriorating again to poor at month 4.

 The definition of the columns is the following:

 - month: month after treatment start, column-type TIME

 - statusInteger: respiratory status coded as integer, 0 for “poor” and 1 for “good”, column-type Y